-Restored 1963 Jaguar E-Type is a Real Driver’s Dream Car
+Restored 1963 Jaguar E-Type is a Real Dream Car

-Splitting the difference between staying original and making a classic Jag a driver’s car is difficult, but as you’ll see, it’s not impossible.
+Splitting the difference between staying original and making a classic Jag a driver’s car is difficult, but it’s not impossible.

 The Jaguar E-Type is easily one of the best-looking classic cars ever made.
 Full stop.
 That being said, when people undertake large, costly, restorations that stray into “resto mod” territory, things can get weird.
 Sure, we’d drive a classic Jag with a Chevy 350 under the hood, but it’s not really a Jag anymore.